 FlightCare Works for You

-FlightCare pays more of your medical bills…for doctor visits, lab tests, prescription drugs, outpatient expenses, hospital stays, and mental health care…by taking care of 100% of the copayments TRICARE Standard leaves you to pay … after you meet the $300 TRICARE deductible and $250 FlightCare deductible.
+FlightCare pays more of your medical bills…for covered doctor visits, lab tests, prescription drugs, outpatient expenses, hospital stays, and mental health care…by taking care of 100% of the copayments TRICARE Standard leaves you to pay … after you meet the $300 TRICARE deductible and $250 FlightCare deductible.
 This means that if your health care providers accept the TRICARE assignment of charges, you will pay NO MEDICAL EXPENSES.*

 However, some civilian doctors, hospitals, and specialists DO NOT accept the TRICARE assignment of charges, leaving you to pay the difference out of your own pocket.
 This is where FlightCare's benefit kicks in to help fill the difference between your eligible medical bills and what TRICARE Standard covers — by paying 80% of the difference as long as the TRICARE and FlightCare deductibles are met.
 Remember, doctors and medical providers are prohibited from charging you more than 115% of the amount TRICARE allows.